jmd-dk/concept/_sources/tutorial/output_types.rst.txt

    ./concept -u info output/tutorial

-The content of all snapshots --- standard (HDF5) or GADGET-2 format --- in the ``output/tutorial`` directory will now be printed to the screen.
+The content of all snapshots --- CO\ *N*\ CEPT (HDF5) or GADGET format --- in the ``output/tutorial`` directory will now be printed to the screen.
 Should you want information about just a specific snapshot, simply provide its entire path.